NXT secures much-needed boost for drug rehabilitation programs

 The safeguards that NXT has negotiated include:

-- Exemptions to the changes to intent-to-claim provisions for people in vulnerable circumstances, such as people who are: Victims of domestic violence; victims of homelessness; hospitalised or suffering from temporary incapacity; recently released from prison or psychiatric confinement; in the process of separation or divorce; parent(s) of a newborn; recently bereaved; recent refugees or humanitarian migrants; living in remote areas; and victims or natural disaster or emergency.
+- Exemptions to the changes to intent-to-claim provisions for people in vulnerable circumstances, such as people who are: Victims of domestic violence; victims of homelessness; hospitalised or suffering from a temporary incapacity; recently released from prison or psychiatric confinement; in the process of separation or divorce; parent(s) of a newborn; recently bereaved; recent refugees or humanitarian migrants; living in remote areas; and victims of natural disaster or emergency.

 - An additional demerit point prior to suspension to give Centrelink recipients ‘a final chance’ to uphold their Centrelink obligations related to job searches, with rehabilitation being a potential pathway for people with addiction.

 - Any decision about cancelling payments can only be made by Centrelink, not jobactive providers.

 - Recipients will still maintain timely appeal rights.

 - Discretion for exemptions for job search activity requirements will remain for job seekers in remote areas.

 - People aged 55-59 will be able to resume volunteering for 30 hours per fortnight after 12 months of job-search activities.

 “This Bill has been six months of negotiations with the Government to get a fairer system for all.
 The Government’s plan for random drug testing is not in this Bill,” Rebekha said.

 “We believe the Government should be spending extra money to help people overcome their addictions, not testing people for drugs – particularly when all the evidence suggests the Government already has the means to identify welfare recipients who have problems with drugs and alcohol.